Elm Springs Township, Washington County, Arkansas

-The Township of Elm Springs is one of thirty-seven townships in Washington County, Arkansas, USA.
+The Township of Elm Springs is one of thirty-seven townships in Washington County, Arkansas, US.
 As of the 2000 census, its total population was 1,912.

 Geography

 According to the United States Census Bureau, Elm Springs Township covers an area of 15.0 sqmi; with 14.9 sqmi land and the remaining 0.1 sqmi water.
 It was cut from Clear Creek Township in 1852.
 By 1920 Elm Springs Township had given part to Harmon Township and Litteral Township.